SchoolOfCode/workshop_dom-102/README.md

 👉 Select the element with a class of `.quote` and store in a variable.

-👉 Change its `innerText` to a funny quote of your choosing.
+👉 Change its `textContent` to a funny quote of your choosing.

 ## Task 3 - selecting and changing style